Skip to content

 1. High serotonin levels can result in mental and physical fatigue.
 Valine has a crucial role in reducing brain serotonin concentration.
 Valine reduces the tryptophan that enters the brain and consequently reduces the amount of serotonin produced.

-2. Valine ensures positive protein balance, prevents the breakdown of muscles by providing an energy source.
+2. Valine ensures positive protein balance, and prevents the breakdown of muscles by providing an energy source.

 3. Valine is instrumental in repairing muscle tissue, it reduces the production of enzymes called creatine kinase which is the chief indicator of damaged muscle.